 - Chill—Refrigerate food promptly.

-Never leave perishable foods, such as meat, poultry, eggs and casseroles in the “Danger Zone” over 2 hours; 1 hour in temperatures above 90°F.
+Bacteria will creep up on you if you let foods sit out too long.
+Don’t leave perishable goodies, such as meat, poultry, eggs and casseroles in the “Danger Zone” over 2 hours; 1 hour in temperatures above 90°F.

 - 7 Food Safety Steps for Successful Community Meals | PDF